nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a client : `delClient`

-Deletes the specified person from the address book.
+Deletes the specified client from MyInsuRec.

-Format: `delete INDEX`
+Format: `delClient i/INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the client at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed clients' list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delClient 2` deletes the 2nd client in the address book. g
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Adding a meeting : `addMeeting`

 Adds a new meeting to MyInsuRec.